ashlinaronin/hair-salon/README.md

 ## Description

-_Hair Salon allows salon owners to add, view, update and delete stylists from their database.
+_Belinda's Beauty Shoppe allows salon owners to add, view, update and delete stylists from their database.
 For each stylist they can also add, view, update and delete the list of clients._

 ## Setup

 * Clone this repository from GitHub
 * Run "composer install" in the project directory
-* Open MAMP Preferences and set MySQL port to 3306 and Apache port to 8888
+* Open MAMP Preferences and set MySQL port to 3306
-* Also in MAMP Preferences, set Web Server document root to web subdirectory of this repository
 * Start Servers in MAMP
 * Import hair_salon DB into MySQL
+* Start PHP server in web subdirectory ("php -S localhost:8000")
-* Navigate to localhost:8888 and enjoy!
+* Navigate to localhost:8000 and enjoy!
-* DOESN"T WORK YETTTTTTT STIL USING LOCAL 8000

 ## Technologies Used